 You’ll get a new plastic aligner every two weeks or so and each one will be a little different.
-As the shape of the aligner changes it’ll put pressure on your teeth to move into a straighter position.
-You’ll be monitored by your chosen dentist every two to four weeks through the process.
+As the shape of the aligner changes, it’ll put pressure on your teeth to move into a straighter position.
+Your chosen dentist will monitor you every two to four weeks through the process.

 The convenience of being able to remove your aligners can be countered by the fact that you must wear them for 20-22 hours a day.
 The 2-4 hours you don't wear them must be used to eat, drink and clean your teeth.
-The only thing you can consume while wearing your aligners is water.
+Water is the only thing you can drink when wearing your aligners.

 Is QST effective?

 If you have just one or two teeth out of place or need some small cosmetic improvements, Quick Straight Teeth should work just fine.
 The company has been established a good while now and has a solid history of cases.

 If you need significant straightening involving more than just your front six to eight teeth, QST won't be an effective treatment for you.
 In this case, you can speak to your dentist about the alternatives like Invisalign clear aligners or another brand of fixed brace.
 Not all dentists offer both QST and Invisalign aligners, but you can easily search for Invisalign providers near you using their website.

 Quick Straight Teeth don't have their own dental clinics in the UK.
 They partner with dentists all over the country.
 You can check their website to find out where your nearest QST providers are.
 Then, book an appointment to discuss your treatment.